bb3l/Maryland-Education-By-County/README.md

 **Background**

-A couple and their children are moving to Maryland because the wife got a great job opportunity and are trying to find what county will be best to live in.
-Their number one concern is education.
-They have two kids, one will be starting as freshman in high school and the other will be a freshman in college.
-So, they want to make sure that they pick a county with a great educational system and outcome for their children.
+A family with two kids is relocating to Maryland because the wife has a fantastic job offer.
+They want to find the best county to live in and their top priority is to ensure that their children receive a great education.
+One child will start high school as a freshman, while the other will begin college.
+They have approached you for assistance in identifying a county with an excellent educational system and outcomes for their kids.
-They approach you with this task and ask if you can help.

 **Objective**

-Provide the couple with data that could best help them in their decision.
+Give the couple the most helpful information to aid their decision-making process.

-**Question that will help guide me:**
+**Question that could help guide the process:**

-How do the counties compare in terms of graduation rates ?
+How do the counties compare in graduation rates?

-Which county has the highest percent of highschool graduates ?
+Which county has the highest percentage of high school graduates?